njmittet/kafka-workshop/README.md

 Note that the messages spread across the partitions, and only in order *within* each partition.
 Logging is also concurrent.

+## Example Applications

+The folder [examples](./examples) contains the following exampler (starter) applications:

+1. `kotling-spring-boot-consumer`: A Kotlin Spring Boot application that demonstrates how to customize the Kafka consumer configuration.
+2. `kotling-spring-boot-producer`: A Kotlin Spring Boot application that demonstrates how to customize the Kafka producer configuration.
+The application provides a REST API for sending messages.

 ## Advanced Topics

 Compacting: